 Students pursuing a business concentration may also be able to pursue a specialization.
 These courses highlight a specific aspect of business that may require additional unique skills and knowledge.
 During your online or campus program, you could possibly flesh out your studies with some of the following.

 The business concentration is an accredited business program by the Association to Advance Collegiate Schools of Business (AACSB).
 This internationally recognized accrediting body recognizes programs that are constantly developing their business curriculum.
 Through these efforts, schools may strive to enhance their programs to encompass new business methods.

 By earning the accreditation, FSC strives to keep its students at the forefront of business education.
 Business Research Guide named Florida Southern College in the “Top 20 Most Innovative Small College Business Departments.”

 Undergraduate students applying to Florida Southern College have options when it comes to admissions.
 You could choose to either complete the application by either filling out the Common Application or through FSC’s application.
 Both processes could be completed conveniently online.
 An undergraduate application fee of $30 is required along with your application.

 In addition, FSC may request you to submit an official copy of your high school transcripts.
 This document might help the admissions department understand your current academic pursuits.
 It might also assist them when placing you in general courses.
 For example, they may look at your high school language and math courses to see which level you’re at.

 Transcripts also allow Florida Southern College to see your academic standing.
-In 2015, the median high school GPA of incoming students was 3.7.
+In 2015, incoming students had a.median high school GPA of 3.7.

 Florida Southern College does require students to submit an SAT or ACT score along with their application.
 As of 2017, the median SAT and ACT of admitted students were 1138 and 26 respectively.